yuvelq/TG_Count/README.md

   - stand_alone.php is the standalone version.
 - It needs a log level of INFO at least.
 - It has been tested on Debian 10.
-- This is a beta release.
+- This is a Beta release.

 **Installation**
 ```